 Surrounded by the rising number of government website hacking, data theft, email phishing, and privacy breach cases in India, the Indian government has taken initiatives to conduct an audit on all of the websites and applications of the government.
 Under this initiative by the Indian government, around 90 security auditing organizations have been enlisted by the government for auditing the best practices of information security of the Indian government data.

 The advancing Indian Computer Emergency Response Team (CERT-In), which is responsible for operating the national agency for handling cybersecurity, has helped in decreasing the rate of cyber-attacks on government networks and servers in India.
-The implementation of cybersecurity awareness and anti-phishing training across Indian government organizations and agencies has assisted employees working in government sectors in fighting cybercrimes.
+The implementation of cybersecurity awareness and anti-phishing training across Indian government organizations and agencies has assisted employees working in technological department of government sectors in fighting cybercrimes.
 Apart from spreading awareness of the hazard caused by phishing attacks to the public, CERT-In has issued advisories and alerts regarding the latest cyber countermeasures and vulnerabilities to counter and tackle them.

 Cyber Surakshit Bharat

 India aims to strengthen the cybersecurity ecosystem in coordination with the government's vision for making Digital India.
 The Ministry of Electronics and Information Technology has come up with the Cyber Surakshit Bharat movement.
 This program is in association with the National e-Governance Division of India.
 Indian governance system has transformed digitalization rapidly; therefore, the requirement of good governance is important.
-With such an initiative by the government, there would be an increase of awareness against cybercrime and building the capacity for securing the CISOs and the frontline IT staff across all government organizations in India.
-Apart from just awareness, the first public-private partnership also includes a series of some workshops to make government employees fight against cybercrimes and help professionals with cybersecurity health tool kits to take down cyber threats.
+With such an initiative by the government, there would be an increase in awareness against cybercrime and building the capacity for securing the CISOs and the frontline IT staff across all government organizations in India.
+Apart from just awareness, the first public-private partnership also includes a series of some workshops to make government employees fight against cybercrimes and help professionals with cyber security health tool kits to take down cyber threats.